Frequently Asked Questions

 Q: What is the timeline for classroom renovations?

-Q: Who is overseeing these renovations?
+Q: Who oversaw these renovations?

 Q: How much input have faculty members had in developing these plans?